OwnKng/models-for-eda---linear-regression/README.md

 We’ll use the nested dataframe workflow to split our data into separate datasets - one for each local authority.
-We’ll then fit the same linear regression model to each one, and then calculate a couple of summary measures to compare the quality and findings of the model.
+We’ll then fit the same linear regression model to each one, and calculate a couple of summary measures to compare the quality and findings of the model.

 Note that for this model we’ll log transform the median prices to base
 2. This flattens out some of the variation in the prices data, and means